This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 184. Stopp by Hadeland Glassverk, Norway’s oldest industrial company and buy some handmade candy or glassware.
 Something I used to do with my grandparents every summer when I was younger.

-186. Go for a stroll through the Old town in Fredrikstad, one of the best-preserved fortified towns in the Nordic region.
+186. Go for a stroll through the Old town of Fredrikstad, one of the best-preserved fortified towns in the Nordic region.

 187. Rent a cabin and spend a relaxing few days at Hvaler, the sunniest area in Norway.